Reconciling Overt Bias and Hidden Bias in Sensitivity Analysis for Matched Observational Studies: Data Application

-We use the dataset in \citet{Heller2010UsingTC} to re-analyze the impact of attending a two-year college (the treated group) versus a four-year college (control group) on educational attainment (measured by the total number of years of education).
-We apply the optimal full matching algorithm (\citealp{hansen2006optimal}) to group the total 1819 individuals into 424 matched sets based on the following measured confounders: gender, race, Hispanic ethnicity, baseline test scores, family income, home ownership, the percentage of white students at the respondent’s high school, and whether the respondent lived in an urban or rural area.
-For most measured confounders, the absolute standardized differences between the treated and control groups in the matched dataset are below 0.1 (the detailed confounder balance table is in Appendix E), indicating substantial improvements in confounder balance compared with the unmatched dataset.
-We applied two approaches to conducting a Rosenbaum-type sensitivity analysis: the conventional approach and the proposed new approach described in Algorithm~\ref{alg: part with covariate adjustment}.
-From Table~\ref{tab: data analysis}, we can see that our proposed approach can produce much more informative sensitivity analysis results, i.e., much smaller $p$-values and confidence intervals than those reported by the conventional approach.
-Specifically, the sensitivity value (i.e., the largest $\Gamma$ under which the worst-case $p$-value is below $\alpha=0.05$; see \citealp{zhao2019sensitivityvalue}) under the proposed new approach is much larger than that under the conventional approach (4.83 versus 3.80).
+We applied two approaches to Rosenbaum-type sensitivity analysis: the conventional approach and our proposed approach (Algorithm~\ref{alg: part with covariate adjustment}).
+For both approaches, we follow the same workflow as in the simulation studies in Section~\ref{sec: simulations}, including conducting balance tests at significance level $\alpha^{\prime}=\alpha/2$ to identify the residual sensitivity parameter and applying the same Bonferroni-based multiplicity adjustment to account for the balance and outcome tests.
+As in the simulation studies, we set $s_{ij}=\widehat{p}_{ij}$, where $\widehat{p}_{ij}$ is estimated using random forest with cross-fitting (see Remark~\ref{rem: cross fitting} in Appendix B for implementation details).
+Table~\ref{tab: data analysis} shows that our proposed approach can produce much more informative results (i.e., much smaller $p$-values and confidence intervals) than those reported by the conventional approach.
+Specifically, the sensitivity value (i.e., the largest $\Gamma$ under which the worst-case $p$-value is below $\alpha=0.05$; see \citealp{zhao2019sensitivityvalue}) under the proposed approach is much larger than that under the conventional approach (4.22 versus 3.47).